ElpadoCan/SpotMAX/spotmax/BioImageIO/SpotMAX_UNet_2D/README.md

 globular-like structures (spots).
 Given a single channel input image it generates a boolean mask of the spot areas.

+The input image can be either 2D or a 3D z-stack.
+For 3D images, the model will run slice-by-slice.

 If you need further processing of the spots (spot center detection, validation, and quantification), please refer to SpotMAX [documentation](https://spotmax.readthedocs.io/en/latest/).